 A spokesman for Boris Johnson said he had requested the Home Office and Department for Health to exempt NHS staff and care workers from the surcharge “as soon as possible”.

-This was a major U-turn, as only on Wednesday, Mr Johnson had firmly stood by the surcharge, telling MPs he “understood the difficulties faced by our amazing NHS staff”, but said the government “must look at the realities” of funding the NHS.
+This was a major U-turn, as only on the previous day, Mr Johnson had firmly stood by the surcharge, telling MPs he “understood the difficulties faced by our amazing NHS staff”, but said the government “must look at the realities” of funding the NHS.

 Hassan Tweeted a new video, saying his faith in Britain has been restored following the U-turns.
 He said:

 “Thanks to all of you who put pressure on the government, they U-turned.”

 Overnight, Hassan has become a national hero for his video.